New: 2025 Japanese Marketing Calendar | download for FREE >>

 In terms of paid advertising, although they function similarly, the features of Bing ads are unique to Google’s.
 Bing has different targeting filters, demographics, and its ads appear higher on the search results (due to fewer users).

-When creating SEO/SEM campaigns targeting Taiwan, Google should be the priority.
-However, it may be worth also doing some marketing on Yahoo! or Bing, depending on your goals.
+Google should be the priority when creating SEO/SEM campaigns targeting Taiwan.
+However, depending on your goals, it may also be worth doing some marketing on Yahoo! or Bing.

-It should also be noted that although Taiwanese people speak Mandarin Chinese, they use traditional Chinese characters instead of the simplified Chinese used in much of China.
+It should also be noted that although Taiwanese people speak Mandarin Chinese, they use traditional Chinese characters instead of simplified Chinese, which is used in much of China.
 They also use different vocabulary and dialects; thus, the two markets should be treated differently when crafting marketing campaigns.

-Let’s explore Naver and Daum, as these are unique to the South Korean market.
+Let’s explore Naver, which is unique to the South Korean market.

 First, Naver’s search engine results page (SERP) looks very different from Google’s.

-It is split into different sections, such as Knowledge iN (Q&A section), blogs, websites, news, advertisements, and more.
+It is split into different sections: Knowledge iN (Q&A section), blogs, websites, news, advertisements, and more.

 Fully optimised websites can appear in multiple places within the different sections.
 Ultimately, the SERP changes depending on the query.
 It sometimes includes a Cafe, videos, or books section, but the layout will change depending on each search.

 Naver also has its payment system, Naver Pay, and a search advertising platform, Naver Ad.
-Their advertising platform has different languages and location targeting, character limits, match types, placements, ad extensions, bid suggestions, and keyword tools than Google Ads.
+Their advertising platform has different languages, location targeting, character limits, match types, placements, ad extensions, bid suggestions, and keyword tools than Google Ads.

 Given Naver’s stronghold on the South Korean market, it is essential to adopt your SEO/SEM strategy for Naver when developing marketing campaigns for South Korea.

-As the data shows, Google is still the dominant search engine across most markets, with China being the exception.
+As the data shows, Google is still the dominant search engine across most markets, with China and South Korea being the exceptions.

 Thus, you must familiarise yourself with Google’s algorithm and search ads strategy to perform well on the platform.
-It may also be a good idea to advertise or optimise your content for other search engines, such as Bing, Baidu, Yahoo!, and Naver, depending on the market you are targeting.
+It may also be a good idea to advertise or optimise your content for other search engines, such as Bing, Baidu, Yahoo!, and Naver, depending on your target market.

 No matter which search engine you choose to focus on.
 However, it is essential to ensure that you localise your PPC ads and website appropriately.
 Proper localisation can lead to increased trust with your audience and online conversions.